About This Course

 All languages (except French and Irish) have a beginner's stream if you do not meet the specific grade for the language you wish to study.

-Applicants should apply directly through the CAO, include a statement of interest and may be called for an interview.
-Leaving Certificate Maths is recommended.
+To compete through the mature entry route, applicants must be 23 years of age on or before 1 January of the application year and apply online via the CAO by 1 February.
+The application should include a statement of interest and may be called for interview.
+Leaving Certificate Maths (or equivalent) is recommended.
 A H3 in a language other than English in the Leaving Certificate is required (HB3 if presenting a pre-2017 Leaving Certificate).
 To study a language at non-beginners level, a minimum grade H4 (or equivalent) in that Language in the Leaving Certificate is required.

 Non-EU Applicants